geographyclub/postgis-cookbook/README.md

 # select keys and values
 SELECT key_value_pair, COUNT(*) AS key_count FROM (SELECT other_tags, key_value[1] || ' => ' || key_value[2] AS key_value_pair FROM (SELECT other_tags, regexp_split_to_array(other_tags, '=>') AS key_value FROM us_latest_points WHERE other_tags IS NOT NULL) AS subquery) AS subquery2 GROUP BY key_value_pair ORDER BY key_count DESC;

+# order by distinct landuse
+SELECT landuse, COUNT(landuse) FROM toronto_polygons WHERE landuse IS NOT NULL GROUP BY landuse ORDER BY COUNT(landuse) DESC;
 ```

 Add useful columns